Samantha Morton: 2006–2009: Biopics and directorial debut

-Hiatus and return to film (2010–2014)
+2010–2014: Hiatus and return to film

 Following a three-year hiatus from the screen to focus on her personal life and family, Morton returned in 2012.
 She provided the voice of Sola in the science fiction film John Carter, based on A Princess of Mars, which received mixed reviews and flopped at the box office.
 She next played a chief of theory in the thriller Cosmopolis, directed by David Cronenberg.
 Her role, described as "misjudged" by The Guardian, earned her a nomination as Best Actress in a Canadian Film Award at the Vancouver Film Critics Circle.
 She also served as a jury member at the 69th Venice International Film Festival in 2012.

-Morton was the original voice of the artificially intelligent operating system in the 2013 romantic science fiction drama Her directed by Spike Jonze, but in post-production, she was replaced by Scarlett Johansson.
+In 2013, Morton was the original voice of the artificially intelligent operating system in the romantic science fiction drama Her directed by Spike Jonze.
+In post-production she was replaced by Scarlett Johansson.
 She is, however, credited as an associate producer.
+Speaking about being replaced in 2026, Morton said: "I think my version of Samantha was very... she's English.
+It was just very, very different...
+It does hurt when you’re fired from something or before it.
+I don't know.
+What I’d have wished for was another chance in a booth to do an American accent."

 Morton starred in the independent drama Decoding Annie Parker (2013) opposite Helen Hunt, playing a woman with breast cancer.
 The film was released in limited theaters, to mixed reviews from critics.
 Nevertheless, Betsey Sharkey of Los Angeles Times observed that the actress "gives Parker such a humility within a warm humanity that you feel an obligation to stick with her through the mounting horrors".
 She was awarded the Best Actress Golden Space Needle Award at the 2013 Seattle International Film Festival.

 Morton starred opposite Michael Shannon in the independent thriller The Harvest (also 2013), as a controlling mother keeping her sick son in a secluded environment.
 Several critics such as Peter Debruge (Variety) and Nikola Grozdanovic (Indiewire) compared her role of Katherine to Kathy Bates' Annie Wilkes in Misery (1990).
 Her performance earned her a Best Actress Award nomination at the 2014 BloodGuts UK Horror Awards.

 In Liv Ullmann's film adaptation Miss Julie (2014), alongside Colin Farrell and Jessica Chastain, Morton portrayed Kathleen, the fiancée of a valet (Farrell) who finds himself seduced by the daughter of an Anglo-Irish aristocracy (Chastain).
 The film screened at the Toronto International Film Festival and had a limited release in the UK, France and Spain.
 Miss Julie rated average with reviewers, but the cast received acclaim.
 Writing for The Hollywood Reporter, David Rooney thought Morton's Kathleen was "the most satisfyingly drawn character" of the film, which he considered a "ponderous, stately affair".